 Our success is dependent in part on our ability to attract, train, retain and motivate qualified associates at all levels of the organization.
-We have developed a corporate culture that enables individual store managers to make store-level operating decisions and consistently reward their success.
+We have developed a corporate culture that enables individual store managers to make store-level operating decisions and we consistently reward high performance.
 We are committed to continually developing our associates and providing career advancement opportunities.
 Our associates and management teams are essential to our store expansion strategy.
 We use a combination of existing managers, promoted associates and outside hires to support our new stores.

-All of our associates participate in an interactive new-hire orientation through which each associate becomes acquainted with Ulta's mission and values.
-Training for new store managers, prestige consultants and sales associates familiarizes them with our beauty products, opening and closing routines, guest service expectations, our loss prevention policy and procedures and our culture.
-We provide continuing education to salon professionals and retail associates throughout their careers at Ulta.
+All of our associates participate in an interactive new-hire orientation through which each associate becomes acquainted with Ulta Beauty's mission, vision and values.
+Training for new store managers, prestige beauty advisors and sales associates familiarizes them with our beauty products and services, opening and closing routines, guest service expectations, loss prevention practices, our policies and procedures and our culture.
+We provide continuing education to salon professionals and retail associates throughout their careers at Ulta Beauty.
 Our learning management system allows us to provide ongoing training to all associates to continually enhance their product knowledge, technical skills and guest service expertise.
 In contrast to the sales teams at traditional department stores, our retail sales teams are not commissioned.
-Our prestige consultants are trained to work across all prestige lines and within our prestige boutiques, where customers can receive makeup demonstrations and skin analysis.
+Our prestige beauty advisors are trained to work across all prestige lines and within our prestige boutiques, where guests can receive makeup demonstrations, skin analysis and assistance in selecting the products and services that suit them best.